-The Board recognises the requirement under section 414C of the Companies Act 2006 to provide information about employees, human rights and community issues, including information in respect of any of its policies in relation to these matters and their effectiveness.
-These requirements do not apply to SSIT as it has no employees, all of the Directors are non-executive and it has outsourced all of its functions to third-party service providers.
+The Board recognises the requirement under section adequate safeguards are in place to protect against any 414C of the Companies Act 2006 to provide information such potentially illegal behaviour by employees or agents. about employees, human rights and community issues, including information in respect of any of its policies in Criminal Finances Act 2017 relation to these matters and their effectiveness.
+These The Company has a zero-tolerance policy towards the requirements do not apply to SSIT as it has no employees, criminal facilitation of tax evasion. all of the Directors are non-executive and it has outsourced all of its functions to third-party service providers.